Using grid questions in forms

 In the Add Column window, you can configure:

-- The column width (columns are distributed evenly by default, indicated by an asterisk (*))
+- Width — The column width (columns are distributed evenly by default, indicated by an asterisk (*))

-Static Text enables you to add persistent text that can’t be edited in the column.
+Static text enables you to add persistent text that can’t be edited in the column.
 Row aggregation enables you to calculate values (Sum, Average, Column Count, Min, Max, or Multiply) across columns in the row.
 Row aggregation can be combined with aggregation type to aggregate the results of the row aggregation.

 You need to enable Show Footer in the Define Rows tab to make the calculation visible.